czarnota/tietoevry-bash-training/README.md

 ## The difference between a program and a process

-A process is a program that is being executed
+A process is a program that is being executed.

 Program is a list of instructions to be executed (just like a cooking recipe) and a process is an act of executing these instructions (just like cooking).